haskellcg/Company_Notes/bfd_protocol_rfc5880_part_1.md

   If Demand mode is active, and a period of time equal to the Detection Time passed after the initiation of a Poll Sequence (the transmission of the first BFD Control packet with the Poll bit set), the session has gone down -- **_the local system must set bfd.SessionState to Down and bfd.LocalDiag to 1 (Control Detection Time expired)_**.

 #### Detecting Failures with the Echo Function
+  When the Echo function is active and a sufficient number of Echo packets have not arrived as they should, the session has gone down -- **_the local system must set bfd.SessionState to Down and bfd.LocalDiag to 2 (Echo Function Failed)_**.

+  Any means that will detect a communication failure are acceptable.

 #### Receiption of BFD Control Packets
+  When a BFD Control packet is received, the following procedure must be followed, in the order specific.
+If the packet is discarded according to these rules, processing of the packet must cease at that point:
+  * If the **_version number_** is not correct (1), the packet must be discarded
+  * If the **_Length field_** is less than the minimum correct value (24 if the A bit is clear, or 26 if the A bit is set), the packet must be discarded
+  * If the **_Length field_** is greadter than the payload of the encapsulation protocol, the packet must be discarded
+  * If the **_Detect Mult field_** is zero, the packet must be discarded
+  * If the **_Multipoint (M) bit_** is nonzero, the packet must be discarded
+  * If the **_My Discriminator field_** is zero, the packet must be discarded
+  * If the **_Your Discriminator field_** is nonzero, it must be used to select the session with which this BFD packet is associated.
+If no session is found, the packet must be discarded
+  * If the **_Your Discriminator field_** is zero and the State field is not Down or AdminDown, the packet must be discarded
+  * If the **_Your Discriminator field_** is zero, the session must be selected based on some combination of other fields, possibly including source addressing information, the My Discriminator field, and the interface over which the packet was received.
+If a matching session is not found, a new session may be created, or the packet may be discarded
+  * If the **_A bit_** is set and no authentication is in use (bfd.AuthType is zero), the packet must be discarded
+  * If the **_A bit_** is clear and authentication is in use (bfd.AuthType is nonzero), the packet must be discarded
+  * If the **_A bit_** is set, the packet must be authenticated under the rules, based on the authentication type in use (bfd.AuthType).
+This may cause the packet to be discarded
+  * Set **_bfd.RemoteDiscr_** to the value of My Discriminator
+  * Set **_bfd.RemoteState_** to the value of the State (Sta) field
+  * Set **_bfd.RemoteDemandMode_** to the value of the Demand (D) bit
+  * Set **_bfd.RemoteMinRxInterval_** to the value of the Required Min RX Interval
+  * If the **_Required Min Echo RX Interval field_** is zero, the transmission of Echo packet, if any, must cease
+  * If a **_Poll Sequence_** is being transmitted by the local system and the Final (F) bit in the received packet is set, the Poll Sequence must be terminated
+  * Up **_the transmit interval_**
+  * Up **_the Detection Time_**
+  * If **_bfd.SessionState_** is AdminDown: discard the packet
+  * If **_received state_** is AdminDown:
+    * If bfd.SessionState is not Down: Set bfd.LocalDiag to 3 (neighbor signaled session down), set bfd.SessionState to Down
+    * Else: nothing to do
+  * Else:
+    * If bfd.SessionState is Down:
+      * If received State is Down: set bfd.SessionState to Init
+      * Else: set bfd.SessionState to Up
+    * Else If bfd.SessionState is Init:
+      * If received State is Init or Up: set bfd.SessionState to Up
+    * Else (bfd.SessionState is Up):
+      * If received State is Down: set bfd.LocalDiag to 3 (Neighbor signaled session down), set bfd.SessionState to Down
+  * Check to see if **_Demand mode_** should become active or not
+  * If **_bfd.RemoteDemandMode_** is 1, bfd.SessionState is Up, and bfd.RemoteSessionState is Up, Demand mode is active on the remote system and local system must cease the periodic transmission of BFD Control packets.
+  * If **_bfd.RemoteDemandMode_** is 0, or bfd.SessionState is not Up, or bfd.RemoteSesionState is not Up, Demand mode is not active on the remote system and the local system must send periodic BFD Control packets
+  * If **_the Poll (P) bit_** is set, send a BFD Control packet to the remote system with the Poll (P) bit clear, and the Final (F) bit set
+  * If the packet was not discarded, it has been received for purposes of the Detection Time expiration rules

 #### Transmitting BFD Control Packets

 #### Receipion of BFD Echo Packets